dimpupraharsh/Final-Project/README.md

 Custom Data Generator: A custom data generator (CustomDataGenerator) loads data in batches to accommodate memory limitations and facilitate large-scale model training.

-Model Optimization: Dropout and early stopping prevent overfitting and enhance the model's generalization capabilit
+Model Optimization: Dropout and early stopping prevent overfitting and enhance the model's generalization